vercel/modelfusion/README.md

   new OpenAIChatModel({
     model: "gpt-3.5-turbo",
   }).withChatPrompt(),
-  [
+  {
-    { system: "You are a celebrated poet." },
+    system: "You are a celebrated poet.",
+    messages: [
+      {
+        role: "user",
+        content: "Suggest a name for a robot.",
+      },
+      {
+        role: "assistant",
+        content: "I suggest the name Robbie",
+      },
+      {
+        role: "user",
-    { user: "Write a short story about a robot learning to love." }, { ai: "Once upon a time, there was a robot who learned to love." }, { user: "That's a great start!" },
+        content: "Write a short story about Robbie learning to love", },
-  ]
+    ],
+  }
 );
 ```